liuggio/xwc-sandbox/ABSTRACT-TODO.md

 # TODO list (limit 0,2 is very long :) )
 * step0
   * clean this file ( formatting, adding ideas, entities, corrections, comments)
-  * create the doctrine Entity
+  * creation of the doctrine Entities
   * create the operation for page
   * create a test page
 * step1